Cat Canyon Oil Field: History

 Oil discoveries in the 1880s and 1890s in Los Angeles County, and along the south coast of Santa Barbara County, encouraged drillers to investigate the northern part of Santa Barbara County, and they were quickly rewarded, with the discovery of the huge Orcutt field in 1901 and the Lompoc field in 1903.
 The first attempts to find oil in the Cat Canyon area took place in 1904, with two attempts by Rice Ranch Oil Co. to find oil or gas.
 Both wells failed on boulders and loose sand which plugged the well bores.
-Palmer Oil Company succeeded in 1908, drilling to 3,200 feet with a well that producing 150 barrels a day.
+Palmer Oil Company succeeded in 1908, drilling to 3,200 feet with a well that produced 150 barrels a day.
 Compared to the gigantic gushers of the Orcutt field, it was a modest success at first.
 However, after several months it began to flow, and then spout, becoming an immense gusher producing in excess of 10,000 barrels per day before clogging up with sand and ceasing altogether.
 Similarly, oil in the east area of Cat Canyon was discovered by Brooks Oil Company in 1909 when Well No. 1 was drilled to a depth of 2,615 feet.